 To/From Olaya Herrera Airport (EOH)

 Olaya Herrera Airport is located in the city of Medellín.
 And it is easy to get to and from.
-But Olaya Herrera only has domestic flights in Colombia with two airlines serving the airport: EasyFly and Satena.
+However, it only has domestic flights in Colombia, with two airlines serving the airport: EasyFly and Satena.

 The easiest way to get to/from Olaya Herrera is via taxi.
-Depending where you are located in the city, the taxi fare will likely be 15,000 pesos more or less.
+Depending on your location in the city, the taxi fare will likely be 20,000 pesos, more or less.
 The Beat and DiDi mobile apps are other options for a price similar to taxis.

-In addition, there are some bus routes that go by Olaya Herrera Airport with fares between 2.800, to 3.000 pesos. (less than 1 dollar).
+In addition, some bus routes go by Olaya Herrera Airport with fares between 3.200 to 3.500 pesos. (less than 1 dollar).
 Also, the South Bus Terminal in Medellín is located only one block from Olaya Herrera Airport.

 To/From José María Córdova International Airport (MDE)

-José María Córdova is the second largest airport in Colombia and it has non-stop flights to several international locations in the U.S., Europe and Latin America as well as many domestic flights in Colombia.
+This is the second largest airport in Colombia, and it has non-stop flights to several international locations in the U.S., Europe, and Latin America, as well as many domestic flights in the country.

-There are six different transportation options to get to Medellín from the airport (José María Córdova) listed below.
-Also all six options work in reverse to go from Medellín to José María Córdova airport.
+There are seven different transportation options to get to Medellín from this airport listed below.
+Also, all six options work in reverse to go from Medellín to José María Córdova airport.

 When Did the New Túnel de Oriente Open?